Quality Inn Burbank Airport

 The Burbank City Hall is historical and beautiful building that houses the local government.
 It was built between 1941 and 1943 in a Modernist style.
 Inside City Hall there are 20 types of marbles and 2 murals created by Hugo Ballin.
 When you enter City hall's lobby you can see a large mural that honors Burbank's past with pictures of the entertainment industry and airplanes.

 The magic begins at Disney Studios, the international headquarters of the famous company.
+This Burbank location was officially opened in 1940 and the lot contains a large animation building as well as several soundstages.
 Unfortunately, Disney does not offer tours and you can't wander the private property on your own.
 However, you can still admire it's beautiful buildings from outside.
 Everything about the buildings has the whimsical style of Disney, from the Mickey Mouse heads on the top of the fences to the 20 foot-tall Seven Dwarfs statues holding up the roof.

 Los Angeles is known for glitz, glamor and luxury amenities.
 The Los Angeles Equestrian Center is no exception to the rule.
 It offers world class facilities to the horses, riders, and the audience as well.
 It even features conference and banquet facilities.
 The Polo Room is specially designed with a pane glass wall, for those who can't bear to be separated from horses too long.
 For a very reasonable price you can schedule private or group horse riding lessons or go on a trail.